osg-htc/docs/docs/security/user-certs.md

         Enter Import Password:
         MAC verified OK

 1. Second, extract the private key by running the following command.
 You'll be prompted for two different passwords.
-The first prompt will be for the password that you used to create the certficate.
+The first prompt will be for the password that you used to create the certificate.
 The second prompt will be for the password that will encrypt the PEM certificate that will be created.
 As before, the invocation assumes that your PKCS12 certificate is located in `usercred.p12`.
 After running, the PEM certificate with your private key will be written to `userkey.pem`.

         :::console
         user@host $ openssl pkcs12 -in usercred.p12 -out userkey.pem  -nocerts